QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 `Detect` parameters
 ====================

 The `detect` stage of QuakeMigrate takes relatively few parameters which the user should set before starting the run.
-These mostly effect the runtime of the detect run and optimising them can dramtically reduce the overal compute time.
+These mostly effect the runtime of the detect run and optimising them can dramtically reduce the overall compute time.

 ::